 What about the free email optin form plugins?
 It’s true there are some great free options out there for adding attractive email newsletter sign-up forms to your site, but the free or lower-priced options simply can’t compete with the big three plugins when it comes to features and ease of use.

 There are free plugins out there that are ideal for adding in-content subscription forms to the end of your posts; others make it easy to display a popup optin form on your site.
-Maybe you could cobble together a bunch of free email optin plugins to try to cover all the bases, but you’d still be missing out on what the commercial Bloom, Thrive Leads, and OptinMonster plugins have to offer.
-That’s without even going into the risk you’d be running of slowing down your website with each extension you install, or the overhead of managing multiple plugins.
+Maybe you could cobble together a bunch of free email optin plugins to try to cover all of the bases.
+However, you’d still be missing out on what the commercial Bloom, Thrive Leads and OptinMonster plugins have to offer.
+That’s without even going into the risk you’d be running of slowing down your website with each extension you install, or the cost of managing multiple plugins.

 - many different form types

 - user-friendly interfaces for designing your own forms